Dr. Elizabeth Seeley-Wait

 Ms. Anne Monteiro

-Ms Anne Monteiro holds a Bachelor of Arts in Psychology from the University of New South Wales and a Master of Arts in Psychology from the University of Sydney.
+Anne holds a Bachelor of Arts in Psychology from the University of New South Wales and a Master of Arts in Psychology from the University of Sydney.
 She has worked as a psychologist for over 20 years.
 Anne has been employed in schools, community services and has conducted research at The Children’s Hospital with Sydney University.

-Anne has a special interest in providing psychological interventions for children, adolescents and adults experiencing depression and anxiety.
+Anne has a special interest in providing psychological interventions for people experiencing depression and anxiety.
 Some of her areas of expertise include the treatment of obsessive and compulsive disorders, bipolar disorder, grief, and loss.
 Anne is also skilled in treating a range of childhood disorders, parenting programs, and is committed to enhancing relationships within families.

 Anne’s therapeutic style is warm, empathic, and compassionate.
 Her techniques are evidence-based and adapted to meet the needs of the individual.
 Anne’s work with children and their parents focuses on looking for strengths and resilience.
 The interventions she most regularly uses with individuals include Cognitive Behavioural Therapy, Acceptance and Commitment Therapy and Schema therapy.
-Anne works with children of all ages, adolescents and families.
+Anne works with children of all ages, adolescents, and adults.

 Dr. Ashlen San Letho